FEniCS/ufl/doc/sphinx/source/user/installation.rst

 concerning the installation should be directed to the FEniCS mailing list at the address:

-  fenics-support@fenicsproject.org
+  fenics-support@googlegroups.com

-UFL must currently be installed directly from source, but Debian (Ubuntu) packages will be available in the future, for UFL and other FEniCS components.
+UFL may be installed directly from source, but the Debian (Ubuntu) package ``python-ufl`` is also available for UFL, as for other FEniCS components.

 Installing from source